nicohman/wyvern/README.md

 Plus, it's available on the AUR as [wyvern](https://aur.archlinux.org/packages/wyvern), helpfully maintained by [@PinkCathodeCat@cathoderay.tube](https://cathoderay.tube/users/PinkCathodeCat).

+### Dependencies

+Wyvern has a few extra dependencies, but few are required:
+- rsync for save file syncing
+- innoextract for windows game installation
+- unzip for faster game installation

 ## Usage

 Run `wyvern help` for a list of commands: